Display 3D Tools ribbon commands

 Moves the camera position in 3D mode back to its original position and angle.
 This is useful if you lose the image by accidentally moving it out of the view window.

-Make hidden items visible by clicking on the Restore Hidden command button (which is no longer greyed out).
+Make hidden items visible by clicking on the Restore Hidden command button (which is no longer greyed out) or the right click 3D menu.

 Example